infobloxopen/atlas-app-toolkit/README.md

 #### Middlewares

-The one of requirements for NGP API Toolkit was support of Pipeline model.
+One of the requirements to the API Toolkit is to support a Pipeline model.
 We recommend to use gRPC server interceptor as middleware.
 See [examples](https://github.com/grpc-ecosystem/go-grpc-middleware)

-##### GetTenantID
+##### GetAccountID

-We offer a convenient way to extract the TenantID field from an incoming authorization token.
+We offer a convenient way to extract the AccountID field from an incoming authorization token.
-For this purpose `mw.GetTenantID(ctx)` function can be used:
+For this purpose `auth.GetAccountID(ctx, nil)` function can be used:
 ```
 func (s *contactsServer) Read(ctx context.Context, req *ReadRequest) (*ReadResponse, error) {
 	input := req.GetContact()

-	tenantID, err := mw.GetTenantID(ctx)
+	accountID, err := mw.GetAccountID(ctx, nil)
 	if err == nil {
-		input.TenantId = tenantID
+		input.AccountId = accountID
-	} else if input.GetTenantId() == "" {
+	} else if input.GetAccountId() == "" {
 		return nil, err
 	}